josephhughes/viral-bioinformatics-training/Reference_assembly/GECO_RefAlignment_Practical.md

 ## 4: SARS-CoV-2 Group Practical

 In this session, we will be working on some more Illumina paired end read data.
-The FASTQ data was downloaded from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser) (ENA), and there are 4 samples in total (the samples are not related to one another), with R1 and R2 FASTQ files for each:
+The FASTQ data was downloaded from the [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser) (ENA), and there are 4 samples in total in ```~/SARS-CoV-2/Group/``` (the samples are not related to one another), with R1 and R2 FASTQ files for each:

 * ERR9105817 - ARTIC primer version 4.1
 * ERR9731990 - ARTIC primer version 4.1